HOME

 Worth a Visit

 The Chiesa dei Frati Cappuccini in Sant’Agnello, located along Corso Marion Crawford, is a serene and historic site that embodies the quiet spirituality of the Capuchin Franciscan order.
 Overlooking the Gulf of Naples, the church and adjoining convent date back several centuries and remain an important place of worship and reflection for the local community.
 Simplicity and humility—hallmarks of the Capuchin tradition—are reflected in the church’s modest architecture and peaceful surroundings.
-Visitors are often drawn not only to the spiritual atmosphere but also to the breathtaking terrace views, which stretch across the sea toward Mount Vesuvius and the Sorrentine coastline.
+Visitors are often drawn not only to the spiritual atmosphere but also to the breath-taking terrace views, which stretch across the sea toward Mount Vesuvius and the Sorrentine coastline.
 This unique blend of religious heritage and natural beauty makes the Chiesa dei Frati Cappuccini both a cultural and contemplative landmark.
-It continues to welcome worshippers, pilgrims, and travelers who wish to pause, reflect, and experience a timeless sense of tranquility in the heart of Sant’Agnello.
+It continues to welcome worshippers, pilgrims, and travellers who wish to pause, reflect, and experience a timeless sense of tranquillity in the heart of Sant’Agnello.

 Photo Gallery of Walk – Corso Italia to Via Cocumella